natecollins/cfgbackup/README.md

-cfgbackup - Simple File Backups
+cfgbackup - "cfgbackup's a fairly good backup"
 ========================================
 An easy to use file backup script where each job is based around a simple config file.
 - Does rotational backups or simple syncing